enclaive/terraform-provider-libvirt/README.md

-# Terraform provider for libvirt
+# Terraform provider for Libvirt confidential Virtual Machines

 This is a terraform provider that lets you provision servers on a [libvirt](https://libvirt.org/) host via [Terraform](https://terraform.io/).
-Great emphasis is given to confidential VMs, supporting AMD SEV-SNP and Intel TDX.
+Great emphasis is given to confidential VMs.

 ## Introduction & Goals